clarence1979/codeblocks/README.md

   - Scroll to zoom
   - WASD keys to move
 - Real-time block placement as code runs
+- Export to STL format for 3D printing and animation

 ### 🎨 Materials System
 - 88 block types with unique colors and textures